protontypes/open-sustainable-technology/README.md

 - [AtmoSwing](https://github.com/atmoswing/atmoswing) - Allow predicting local meteorological variables of interest, such as the daily precipitation, based on synoptic variables.
 - [ufs-weather-model](https://github.com/ufs-community/ufs-weather-model) - Contains the model code and external links needed to build the Unified Forecast System atmosphere model and associated components, including the WaveWatch III model.
 - [WeatherBench 2](https://github.com/google-research/weatherbench2) - A framework for evaluating and comparing data-driven and traditional numerical weather forecasting models.
+- [MeteoHist](https://github.com/yotkadata/meteo_hist) - A Streamlit app to create interactive temperature and precipitation graphs for places around the world.

 ### Natural Hazard and Storm